Skate 3: Legacy and sequel

-The game has become a popular staple of Let's Play YouTube channels like PewDiePie, due to its humorous ragdoll physics and glitches resulting in the game being a high-selling game as late as 2014, requiring EA to issue a reprinting of the title.
-The game was also one of the most requested titles to be added to the Xbox One backwards compatibility feature, and was made backwards compatible on November 10, 2016.
+The game became a popular staple of Let's Play YouTube channels like PewDiePie, due to its humorous ragdoll physics and glitches resulting in the game being a high-selling game as late as 2014, requiring EA to issue a reprinting of the title.
+The game was also one of the most requested titles to be added to the Xbox One backwards compatibility feature, and was made backwards compatible in November 2016.

 At the June 2020 EA Play event, a new Skate title was confirmed to be in development, commonly known by fans as Skate 4.
 This was later revealed to be a reboot of sorts, simply titled skate.
 After some time, a handful of trailers were sporadically released, one of which confirming that the game was going to be playable on PC.
 A playtest began in July 2022.
 Modders were able to create an online version of a pre-alpha build of the game, titling it Skate.
 Online, giving players not accepted into the playtest a taste of what could be the next Skate game.